 admin (optional): If you have more than one user set up with AWS CLI, please provide the user with administrative privileges in `.aws/credentials` in your home directory.
 The default is "default".

-sqsname (optional): The name of the SQS queue that Loggly will receive notifications from when objects are added to the bucket.
-Please use a dedicated queue for Loggly.
+sqsname (optional): The name of the SQS queue where Loggly receives notifications when objects are added to the bucket.
+Use a dedicated queue for Loggly.
 The default is loggly-s3-queue.

-Enter Access key ID and Secret access key:
+Under Step 4.2, enter the Access key ID and Secret access key from the script output.

 You may optionally provide one or more comma-separated tags that describe your data to make it easier to search:

 Click save after you have entered the information.
-You will be back to the AWS Sources page and if the configuration was successful, you will see a green checkmark for this source.
+You are now back to the AWS Sources page and if the configuration was successful, you can see a green checkmark for this source.